Radivis/brewery-browser/README.md

 ## Requirements

-Have node.js installed on your device.
+Have [node.js](https://nodejs.org) installed on your device.
+Node version 16.15.1 or higher suffices.
+You can check your currently installed version in a console window with

+### `node -v`

 ## Installation